slime-io/slime/README.md

 The formula in the condition will be rendered according to the entry of endPointStatus.
 If the result of the rendered formula is true, the limit will be triggered.

 #### Service ratelimit
-Due to the lack of global quota management components, we cannot achieve precise service current limit, but assuming that the load balance is ideal, the number of instance current limit = the number of service current limit/the number of instances.
-The service current limit of test-svc is 3, then the quota field can be configured to 3/{pod} to achieve service-level current limit.
-When the service is expanded, you can see the change of the instance current limit in the current limit status bar
+Due to the lack of global quota management components, we cannot achieve precise service ratelimit, but assuming that the load balance is ideal, (instance quota) = (service quota)/(the number of instances).
+The service quota of test-svc is 3, then the quota field can be configured to 3/{pod} to achieve service-level ratelimit.
+When the service is expanded, you can see the change of the instance quota in status.
-。
 ```yaml
 apiVersion: microservice.netease.com/v1alpha1
 kind: SmartLimiter